caltechlibrary/eprints2bags/README.md

 🏁 Log of recent changes
 -----------------------

 _Version 1.7.0_: New command-line option `--status` (`-s` for short) allows you to specify values of the `<eprint_status>` field that should be used to filter candidates.
 When this option is given, `eprints2bags` will only keep those records having a status value that appears in the comma-separated argument to `-s`.
-Example: `eprints2bags -s "archive,inbox" -a ...`.
+Putting a caret character (`^`) in front of the status (or status list) negates the sense, so that eprints2bags only keeps those records whose eprints_status value is *not* among those given.
+Examples: `eprints2bags -s archive -a ...` or `eprints2bags -s ^inbox,buffer,deletion -a ...`.

 The file [CHANGES](CHANGES.md) contains a more complete change log that includes information about previous releases.